Spring Cleaning With a Steam Cleaner

 Cleaning the Kitchen Sink

-In the sink area, I used the same nozzle and soft brush to steam clean the gunk that inevitably builds up around the base of the kitchen faucet.
+Next up was steam cleaning the kitchen sink.
+I used the same nozzle and soft brush to steam clean the hard water stains and gunk that inevitably builds up around the base of the kitchen faucet.
 This was much quicker and easier to than scrubbing away at it!

 At this point I realized that using the steamer is great, because I hadn’t needed any other cleaning products for these areas.
 Fewer products, less money spent and of course, less chemicals.